andreasmang/claire/doc/README-TACC.md

 Info about Maverick can be found here: [https://www.tacc.utexas.edu/systems/maverick](https://www.tacc.utexas.edu/systems/maverick).

-COLDREG has been tested with the following module settings:
+CLAIRE has been tested with the following module settings:

 ```bash
 module load intel/15.0.3